Skip to main content Go to home page

 Land tax

 If you own property in Victoria, you may have to pay annual land tax.
-This depends on the total value of all the land you own as at 31 December (either individually, jointly or on trust) and what the land is used for.
+This depends on the total taxable value (site value) of all the land you own as at 31 December (either individually, jointly or on trust) and what the land is used for.
 Apartments can also be subject to land tax as they have a site value.

 You pay land tax when the total value of all the Victorian property you own, excluding your exempt land, is equal to or exceeds the threshold of $50,000 (for trustees, it's $25,000).

-From 1 January 2016, an absentee owner surcharge on land tax applies to Victorian land owned by an absentee owner.
+An absentee owner surcharge on land tax applies to Victorian land owned by an absentee owner.

-From 1 January 2018, vacant residential land tax applies to homes in inner and middle Melbourne that were vacant for more than 6 months in the preceding calendar year.
+From 1 January 2018 to 31 December 2024, vacant residential land tax (VRLT) applied only to residential land in inner and middle Melbourne that was vacant in the preceding calendar year.

-From 1 January 2025, vacant residential land tax will apply to residential land across all of Victoria if the land is vacant for more than 6 months in the preceding calendar year.
+From 1 January 2025, VRLT applies to residential land across all of Victoria if the land is vacant for more than 6 months in the preceding calendar year.

 Funding emergency services